buntec/nix-config/README.md

 - You may have to set the display scaling in Gnome manually.
 - If the `nix-config` repo copied during the bootstrap was set up to connect to the remote using http, you have to change it to ssh before being able to push: `git remote set-url origin git@github.com:buntec/nix-config.git`

+## WSL

+Download the latest release from https://github.com/nix-community/NixOS-WSL/releases.
+Double-click the `nixos.wsl` file to install.
+Launch the distro from a Powershell with `wsl -d NixOS`.
+Follow the instructions to update channels and rebuild/switch.
+Create a nix shell with the required tools: `nix-shell -p git vim just`.
+Clone this repo and do `nixos-generate-config` to generate `/etc/nixos/hardware-configuration.nix`.
+Overwrite `system/hardware-configuration` with the generated config but remove all file system mounts.
+Run `sudo nix run .#rebuild-wsl-dark --experimental-features 'nix-command flakes'`.
+In Windows Terminal change the command line for the NixOS profile to `C:\WINDOWS\system32\wsl.exe -d NixOS --user buntec`.
+Open a new NixOS tab (now correctly logged in as `buntec` instead of `nixos`).
+Clone once more this repo and do `just hm-switch` to build and activate HM.